MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Configure-SSL-to-Secure-the-Connection-to-Microsoft-Dynamics-NAV-Web-Client.md

 >  You can configure SSL for the [!INCLUDE[nav_web](includes/nav_web_md.md)] when you install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)].
 For more information, see [How to: Install the Web Server Components](How%20to:%20Install%20the%20Web%20Server%20Components.md).

 ##  <a name="Cert"></a> Obtaining an SSL Certificate
  In a production environment, you should obtain an SSL certificate from a certification authority.
-Some large organizations may have their own certification authorities, and other organizations can request a certificate from a third\-party organization.
-In a test environment or development environment, you can create your own self\-signed certificate.
+Some large organizations may have their own certification authorities, and other organizations can request a certificate from a third-party organization.
+In a test environment or development environment, you can create your own self-signed certificate.

-#### To create a self\-signed SSL certificate
+#### To create a self-signed SSL certificate

 1. To open Internet Information Services \(IIS\) Manager, search for **inetmgr**.

-2. In Internet Information Services Manager, in the **Connections** pane, choose the top\-level node for the server.
+2. In Internet Information Services Manager, in the **Connections** pane, choose the top-level node for the server.

 3. On the **Home** page, under **IIS**, choose **Server Certificates**, and then in the **Actions** pane, choose **Open Feature**.

-4. On the **Server Certificates** page, in the **Actions** pane, choose **Create Self\-Signed Certificate**.
+4. On the **Server Certificates** page, in the **Actions** pane, choose **Create Self-Signed Certificate**.

 5. In the **Specify Friendly Name** dialog box, type a brief name for the certificate, and then choose the **OK** button.